Skip to content

 Multiple Independent Engines

-Instead of one algorithm making the decision, the best signal systems run multiple independent detection engines simultaneously.
+Instead of one algorithm making the decision, the best signal systems run multiple independent detection engines simultaneously - like Momentum Reversal Engines.
 Each engine looks for different reversal or continuation patterns.
 A signal only fires when multiple engines agree.

 This is fundamentally different from stacking conditions within a single algorithm.
 Independent engines catch different types of market behavior and cross-validate each other.